 CMPT 470 Introduction to Bioinformatics (3 sem. hrs.)
 An overview of the interdisciplinary science of genomics, proteomics, and bioinformatics which applies the tools of information technology (computer hardware and software) to analyze biological data such as gene or protein sequences.
 This course examines the theory of bioinformatics as well as its practical application to biological problems using approaches such as BLAST searches, phylogenetics, and protein structure function analysis.
 Cross-listed: BIOT 470 or BIOL 470 Prerequisite(s): CMPT 150, 166, and 231.
-CMPT 480 Ethical and Social Issues in High Technology (3 sem. hrs.)
-A study from a Christian context of some historical, social, and ethical issues relating to the development and use of scientific ideas and techniques.
-Science and technology are examined in their total social, historical, and intellectual contexts, with a view to tracing, in possible new developments, what the key issues are today.
-Students are challenged to think through the issues from more than one point of view and to learn how to determine appropriate Christian responses to them.
-NB: Not offered every year.
-Offered only in fall semester.
-See department chair.
-This course may be substituted for IDIS 400 and/or NATS 487, but not NATS 490.
-Students need to take both CMPT 480 and NATS 490 to meet the core requirement in upper level Interdisciplinary Studies.
-Students from other departments may take CMPT 480 as their IDIS 400 requirement, but they should be familiar with the history and/or the practice of science.
-Prerequisite(s): Third year standing overall and at least one computing science or lab science course at the university level.
-(3-0; 0-0) Co-operative Education COOP 110, 210, 310, 410, 420 Co-op Work Terms (0 sem. hrs.)
+Co-operative Education COOP 110, 210, 310, 410, 420 Co-op Work Terms (0 sem. hrs.)
 These are the course numbers for co-op work terms.
 The appropriate semester coincides with the first digit; i.e., 110 would be the first semester of work experience for students in the co-op program.
 Co-op terms provide an opportunity to integrate theory and practice.
 Requirements include completion of a work term report.
 NB: Non-credit, Pass/Fail course.